10 Amazing Benefits when You Choose to Cycle

 7) Improves balance, posture, and coordination

-The cycling posture when pedalling to stay upright, you use your abs muscles and strengthen your core, improving your balance and coordination.
+The cycling posture when pedaling to stay upright, you use your abs muscles and strengthen your core, improving your balance and coordination.

 8) Builds Muscles